Launch of the third Ariane 6 rocket carrying the Metop-SGA1 satellite (VA264)

 • Place Guiana Space Centre, Europe's spaceport

-What are your plans for the night of 12 to 13 August?
-At CNES, we will have our eyes wide open and fixed on the sky for the launch of the third Ariane 6 rocket from the Guiana Space Centre in Kourou!
+Ariane 6 rocket successfully lifted off from the Guiana Space Centre in Kourou!
 Designated VA264, this mission represents the third flight and second commercial flight of the new European heavy launcher, operated by Arianespace.

-The launch is scheduled to take place from Kourou on 12 August at 9:37 p.m.
-(2:37 a.m. on 13 August Paris time), Arianespace said in a statement.
-Ariane 6, in its two-booster version, will launch the Metop-SGA1 satellite for the European Organisation for the Exploitation of Meteorological Satellites (Eumetsat).
-It will place its passenger, the Metop-SGA1 satellite, into sun-synchronous orbit (SSO) at an altitude of approximately 800 km.
-The satellite will separate 1 hour and 4 minutes after take-off.
+The launch took place from Kourou on 12 August at 9:37 p.m.
+(2:37 a.m. on 13 August Paris time).
+Ariane 6, in its two-booster version, launched the Metop-SGA1 satellite for the European Organisation for the Exploitation of Meteorological Satellites (Eumetsat).
+It placed its passenger, the Metop-SGA1 satellite, into sun-synchronous orbit (SSO) at an altitude of approximately 800 km.

 Focus on the passenger, Metop-SGA1, and its French instrument IASI-NG